grishka/Smithereen/README.md

 **At the moment, this is very far from being production-ready.
 Things may and likely will break.**

+If you have any questions or feedback, there's a [Telegram chat](https://t.me/SmithereenProject) you can join.

 ## Building/installation

 ### Running directly on your server